Value can be defined as:

-Benefit or worth.
-Can include monetary value and impact.
+- Benefit or worth which can include monetary value and impact.
 (Bawden et al, 2009)

-- Assessment of Or the difference a library is making to its stakeholders, usually by asking about the effects on users work.
+- Assessment of, or actual, difference a library is making to its stakeholders, usually by asking about the effects on users’ work